 True faith means keeping our eyes fixed on Jesus, so we know it isn't about what we can do, but about what he can do, through us.
-We watched a video of Nick Vujicic (voo-yee-cheech) earlier.
-He said this, 'If God can use a man without arms and legs to be His hands and feet, then He will certainly use any willing heart!'

 True faith means keeping our eyes fixed on Jesus; and we do that by bathing our life in prayer.
 When we pray, we refocus ourselves on Jesus.
-Prayer makes us look up, to see Jesus standing there, his arm outstretched, saying, 'Take courage!
+Prayer makes us look up, to see Jesus standing there, arm outstretched, saying, 'Take courage!
 It is I. Don't be afraid.
 Come.'
-He is always there, no matter what storms we face.

 When we don't pray, when we focus on the storms instead of on Jesus, that's when we start to sink.